kbull136/asg-02-instructions/milestone-03.md

 - [ ] You only cache country data - and you pull it in from your own API.

-- [ ] You only populate the Country List and Country Details using JS; all other data that **can** be pulled in from the database **is** pulled in from the database and presented via PHP.
+- [ ] You only populate the Country List (and possible Country Details) using JS; all other data that **can** be pulled in from the database **is** pulled in from the database and presented via PHP.

+- [ ] All data used on the site must come from a mySQL database populated through the script `travel-3rd.sql`.

+  > _further information on the database is provided in the [Database Details](database-details.md) document_

 - [ ] All DB access is via PDO.
 No mysqli is used.

 - [ ] Prepared statements must be used for any database query that involves query string data.

-- [ ] No `alert()`s are used on the site.
+- [ ] No `alert()s` are used on the site.

   > _seriously...I HATE those things!_

 ## Perkable Requirements

 These requirements **can** be postponed through use of Perks.

 The cost for getting extensions depends on the the number of extensions being requested and the number of group members:

 | # extensions | 2-memb cost | 3-memb cost | 4-memb cost | 5-memb cost |
 | ------------ | ----------- | ----------- | ----------- | ----------- |